Poodle-E-Learning-Platform/E-Learning-Platform/README.md

 ## Project Description

 E-learning platform designed for students to search for and enroll in online courses, and for teachers to publish and manage courses.
+Functionality: Students view and access courses.
+Teachers create, update, and manage courses, sections, and student enrollments.

 ## Functional Requirements